oracle-livelabs/converged/obaas/microtx/microtx.md

     }</copy>
     ```

+1. Create a method to save an account

-   Create a utility method to save an account in the account repository.
+   Create a method to save an account in the account repository.

     ```java
     <copy>public void saveAccount(Account account) {